 When coding html pages for a website, the line spacing of the text content is probably one of attributes that is usually left as default.
-Most of the time, you do not even think about it and the default works the best.
+Most of the time, you do not even think about it and the default works the best in most browsers.

 The line spacing or line height is the vertical height between lines of text in a rendered html page.
 Almost always this spacing value is set to an appropriate value by the browser or the rendering engine.
-This value is usually dependent on the font of the rendered page, among other factors.
+This value is usually dependent on the font of the rendered page, resolution of the page and several other factors.

 First of all, let us see what the default is that is used by most browsers.
 In most modern day browsers, the line spacing is usually set to either 110% or 120% of the pixel size or font size.
 This works great in almost all cases, making the text legible enough to be read.

 In order to modify the line spacing, you will typically use the cascading style sheet (css).
-The css property that handles this is named line-height.
+The CSS property that handles this is named line-height and can be used with most HTML tags that surrounds the text on the webpage.

 Using Relative Numbers